HenrykRichter/A500KB/README.md

 While this works for my top case which is smooth underneath, there is another type of case which contains a large "+" style spacer in the area of the keyboard cables.
 Presumably that "+" was added to keep the keyboard in position.
 So to be flexible and on the safe side, I'd suggest to solder the wires towards the Amiga keyboard connector directly into the PCB, just like the original A500 keyboards were done.
 The external inputs (IN3, IN4) may be provided as pin headers, though.
 ![plus style spacer](https://github.com/HenrykRichter/A500KB/raw/main/Pics/A500KB_A500Case_potential_Problem.JPG)

-Please note that the SOD-523 diode orientation is wrong on the silkscreen of the prototype PCBs (V1).
-The cathode of all diodes is supposed to point upwards (facing the row of ESC and F-keys).
-Revision 2 is equipped with larger diodes (SOD-123) and corrected silkscreen.

-The two pull-up resistors for I2C are missing on the prototype PCB (R13,R14, 4.7k).
-Another resistor that needs to be added on the prototype PCB concerns the drive LED pull-down (R12).
-Please populate R9 with 1k on the prototype PCB and connect it's right hand side pad to the GND plane.

 ## License
 The PCB, it's design files and all support code (Amiga, Atmega) are licensed as [CC BY NC SA](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).